 After lunch, it's time to leave Quito behind and hit the road as you transfer approximately 1.5 hours west to the lush cloud forests of Mindo.
 Settle into your accommodation, and spend the rest of the afternoon discovering this biodiverse region.
 Admire its many bird species, butterflies, and orchids, take a scenic cable car ride over the Río Nambillo, follow trails to waterfalls, or ride a zipline through the forest.

-In Mariposario de Mindo, see butterflies in their natural habitat
+In Mariposario de Mindo, you'll see butterflies in their natural habitat

 Today is free to explore Mindo and its remarkable Mindo-Nambillo Reserve.
 First, head for Mindo's outskirts, where you can ride a tarabita cable car across a canyon.
-From there, hike at your own pace, with treks lasting from 30 minutes to three hours to reach waterfalls of all sizes.
+From there, hike at your own pace, taking your pick of routes lasting from 30 minutes to three hours to reach waterfalls of all sizes.
 Depending on the weather, go for a swim in one of the waterfalls and then continue exploring.

 Learn how cocoa beans become chocolate in Mindo